warrench/CCZS-gate/README.md

 - scipy

-For extracting the from the raw .hdf5 files:
-Labber (log browser api, don't need a license, just some nice functionality for data handling)

-or h5py (will need to manually go through hdf5 files, or use .npy files without the extra metadata)

-(Optional)
+(Optional):
--Latex for some plotting (comment out lines for some labels)
+- Latex for some plotting (comment out lines for some labels)